tromp/cuckoo/README.md

 requiring considerable resources, and some luck
 (for a given header, the odds of its graph having a 42-cycle are about 2.5%).

-A useful Proof of Work
+An indirectly useful Proof of Work
 --------------
 Global bitcoin mining power consumes hundreds of megawatts, which many people have characterized as a collosal waste.
 Meanwhile, datacenters worldwide consume hundreds of millions of megawatts,